310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 Ossu!
 Nagumo Tetora, Takamine Midori, Sengoku Shinobu — We, Ryuseitai, have arrived!

-Please take care of us, Trickstar-senpais~!
+We're in your care today, Trickstar-senpais~!
 {% endbubble %}

 {% bubble Midori %}